 Set in London’s ‘edgelands’, a suburban wilderness neither urban nor rural, Three Men on the Edge is a novella that unfolds through a series of linked short-short stories.
-Three distinct sequences explore the daily lives, self-doubts, fantasies, obsessions, and disappointments of three troubled men who slip into crisis when they lose connection with the women in their lives.
+Three distinct sequences explore the meaning and value of different forms of relationship, through the daily lives, self-doubts, fantasies, obsessions, and disappointments of three troubled men who slip into crisis when they lose connection with the women in their lives.
 Denholm – Cause for Alarm, Gus – The Invisible World, and Martyn – Chewing Glass.

 If you’d like to receive a signed copy, please send me an email via the Contact page

 “Three Men on the Edge took me unawares and made a huge impression.
 To me it represents what the Republic of Consciousness Prize is all about – hardcore literary fiction and gorgeous prose from a tiny independent press that’s willing to take risks.
 Denholm, Gus and Martyn are wonderful creations and Michael Loveday renders their world with great skill and empathy and subtlety.”
 (David Collard, chair of the judging panel, Republic of Consciousness Prize 2019)

 “A beautifully crafted novella-in-flash, small and perfect slices of life written with skill and heart.”
 (Kit de Waal, author of My Name is Leon, shortlisted for the Costa First Book Award 2016)